 State and territorial agencies.
 We may share your personal information with state educational agencies in your state/territory of residence or the state/territory in which you are interested in enrolling in an educational institution.
 We do not control how these state/territorial agencies may use your personal information.
 For information on how these agencies may use your personal information, please refer to the specific agency to whom your personal information is disclosed.

-Other users of the Service and the public.
-We may provide functionality that enables you to disclose personal information to other users of the Service or the public.
-For instance, you may submit a testimonial or other content to the Service (such as comments, reviews, surveys, blogs, photos, and videos), and we will display your information such as your name and educational information along with the content you submit.
-We may also display your information in association with events that we host.
+Other users of the Sites and the public.
+We may provide functionality that enables you to disclose personal information to other users of the Sites and its related services or the public.
+For instance, you may submit a testimonial or other content to the Sites (such as comments, reviews, surveys, blogs, photos, and videos), and we will display your information such as your name and educational information along with the content you submit.
+With permission, we may also display your information in association with events that we host.
 We do not control how other users or third parties use any personal information that you make available to such users or the public.

 Professional advisors.
-We may disclose your personal information to professional advisors, such as lawyers, bankers, auditors and insurers, where necessary in the course of the professional services that they render to us.
+We may disclose your personal information to professional advisors, such as lawyers, bankers, auditors, web developers, SEO consultants, and insurers, where necessary in the course of the professional services that they render to us.